+Fenretinide, a drug related to vitamin A, is being studied to see if it can lower breast cancer risk.
 Other clinical trials are looking at breast cancer reduction as an unintended effect of drugs used for other reasons.
 (This is how raloxifene, used for osteoporosis, was found to be useful in breast cancer.)
-Drugs currently being researched include aspirin, other non-steroidal anti-inflammatory drugs (NSAIDs), bisphosphonates (drugs for osteoporosis), and statins (drugs used to lower cholesterol).
+Drugs currently being researched include bisphosphonates (drugs for osteoporosis), and statins (such as atorvastatin and lovastatin), which are used to lower cholesterol.

 This type of research takes many years.
-It will probably be some time before meaningful results on any of these compounds are available.
+It might be some time before meaningful results on any of these compounds are available.